Living with us

 When you live on campus you can connect to and become fully engaged in all that ASU has to offer.
 From in-hall study groups to recreational sports to late-night programs, it is easier for you to take full advantage of the resources available through the university.
 ASU is committed to ensuring the academic and personal success of each student and expects all first-time freshmen to live on campus in their residential college.

 Once you are admitted to ASU and have completed your enrollment deposit, housing options will be presented to you based on your campus and academic major.
-Choose the “Select Your Housing” button in the Priority Tasks box on My ASU to customize these preferences.
 You should review your options as soon as you have paid your enrollment deposit to improve your chances of receiving your living and dining preferences.

 ASU expects all freshmen students to live on campus.
 University Housing will review requests for housing exceptions on a case-by-case basis.
 Read about the exception process.